Jeromes Dream: History

 Jeromes Dream formed on September 13, 1997 after a short jam session that was held in the basement of guitarist Nick Antonopoulos in his mother's house with bassist Jeff Smith and drummer Erik Ratensperger.
 According to Ratensperger, their first recorded material was intended to be used for a demo release; however, it caught the attention of Rice Control Records, resulting in the intended demo material being released as a split album with Amalgamation.

 Most of the band's music was released as splits with other artists, including other notable screamo acts such as Usurp Synapse.
 Their most well known split release would be their split with Orchid, a 10" record shaped in a 3/4ths view of a skull, which is sought after by both collectors and fans alike, and considered a definitive work of the genre.
 They toured the United States frequently, and their first proper full-length album, titled Seeing Means More Than Safety, was released in May 2000.

 Their second full-length, Presents, which was released on July 9, 2001, featured a significant change in sound for the band.
 They eventually broke up in August that same year.
 Jeff Smith began a career in experimental drone music by creating the band The Wind-Up Bird with Joseph Grimm, while Erik Ratensperger became the drummer for The Virgins, a dance punk band from New York.

 Along with artists such as Orchid, Saetia and Pg.
 99, they are considered as one of the most influential bands of the late 1990s screamo movement and have been called as "probably the most original" band of their time.
 Their music has influenced many bands, such as Lord Snow, Brighter Arrows, and Vein.

 In mid-2016, Ratensperger posted a previously unreleased video on the new official Jeromes Dream YouTube channel.
 He also opened an official archival band Instagram page, mostly for the purpose of uploading previously unreleased photos of the group.
 In the spring of 2017, it was announced that Zegema Beach Records and Coniine Records would release a Jeromes Dream tribute compilation, titled It's More Like A Homage To You, with all proceeds going to Flint, Michigan.
 The compilation featured covers done by 29 bands from multiple countries.

-On September 3, 2017, it was announced through Jeromes Dream's official Instagram account that all three members of the band had talked that day through a three-hour phone call for the first time since their disbandment, all of which was recorded by drummer Erik Ratensperger, and later posted on the band's YouTube channel.
+On September 3, 2017, it was announced through Jeromes Dream's official Instagram account that all three members of the band had talked that day through a three-hour phone call for the first time since their disbandment, two hours of which were recorded by drummer Erik Ratensperger, and later posted on the band's YouTube channel in two separate parts.